dce/davideisinger.com/content/elsewhere/new-pointless-project-i-dig-durham/index.md

-Though basically feature complete, we've got a few tweaks we plan to make to the site, and we'd like to expand the underlying app to support I Dig sites for more of our favorite cities, but it\'s a good start from [North Carolina\'s top digital agency](https://www.viget.com/durham)\...though we may be biased.
+Though basically feature complete, we've got a few tweaks we plan to make to the site, and we'd like to expand the underlying app to support I Dig sites for more of our favorite cities, but it's a good start from [North Carolina's top digital agency](https://www.viget.com/durham)\...though we may be biased.